 The understanding of the above consumer decision-making process is precious for all businesses.

-Understanding these stages in your business will help you identify several things you can do to make your product or service more enticing to your consumers.
+Understanding these stages in your business will help you identify internal stimuli or external stimuli you can use to make your product or service more enticing to your consumers.

 According to Research Leap, Therefore, the knowledge of buying behaviour sheds light on the psychology of how consumers think, feel, argument and select among existing alternatives (e.g., brands, products, and retailers).